 If you’re wondering “do you need insurance for dog walking”, the answer is yes.
 It’s vital to have the correct insurance cover to deal with any issues or legal claims should they arise.
 Having insurance means that if an accident happens and you’re held responsible, you’ll be protected.

-When considering Business Insurance for Dog Walkers check out Compare The Market for a full run down on the specific types, and combination of insurance cover you might need.
+for a full run down on the specific types, and combination of insurance cover you might need.

 Starting your own dog walking business will be a challenge, so doing your research and figuring out how to shine above your competition will keep you in a strong position to earn a good living.

 Grow Your Online Presence

 , Facebook & Instagram.
 To have the highest chance of being considered by new clients, you want to make sure you are in front of as many people as possible, wherever they are.
 Upload nice, bright, and professional pictures of dogs you walk, or the places you walk them in.
 Help show people about yourself and the quality service you can offer them.

 Make sure you encourage people to leave reviews on your Google Business Profile, Tailster, and on Facebook.
 While these are great marketing tools for you in general, encouraging reviews really lets people know about the quality service you are providing to your clients.
 You will show confidence and encourage trust from new prospective clients for your business.

 Send Out Flyers

 If you’re just getting going, you might need to get a bit old school.
 Get a stack of flyers printed, and drop them off in places where you can reach your clients.
 Leave them in pet stores and vet clinics.
 You can even ask to place one on the notice board at your local coffee shop that you know is a fav hangout for dog owners!

 Consider offering additional services to help set yourself apart from the rest.
 Think about services like pet sitting, dog grooming, or if you have an academic background in animal behaviour, you could consider offering dog training.